ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-container/hello-realm.md

 ```console
 ./run-cca-fvp.sh
 ```
-After the host linux kernel has booted up, you will prompted to login.
+After the host linux kernel has booted up, you will prompted to log in.
 Use `root` for both the login and password:

 ```output
 [    3.879183] VFS: Mounted root (ext4 filesystem) readonly on device 254:0.